 When a credit card fraud alert is issued by law enforcement or an individual's financial institution to warn consumers about possible fraudulent transactions on their cards, it should be taken seriously as these alerts are not only meant to protect accounts but also personal information that might have been compromised.

-There are services like LifeLock for a reason.
+LifeLock for a reason.
 Credit card fraud alerts should be taken seriously because a lot of people might not even know that they are victims until it's too late.

 Identity theft protection, in a nutshell, is all of the measures you can take to prevent someone from stealing your identity.
 It includes taking steps to protect your personal data and good security practices for protecting online accounts such as bank or credit card accounts.